imixs/imixs-workflow/src/site/markdown/quickstart.md

 <img src="./images/modelling/order-01.png" />

-The blue boxes symbolize a **Task**, while the yellow symbols describe an **Event** that changes the state within the process.
+The blue boxes symbolize **Task** elements, while the yellow symbols describe **Event** elements.
+The later can change the state within the process.
 An event is typically triggered by a process participant within your application.
 The example model can be download from [Github](https://github.com/imixs/imixs-workflow/tree/master/src/site/resources/bpmn).

-Next lets see how you can integrate Imixs-Workflow in your own application.
+Next lets see how you can integrate Imixs-Workflow in your own Java application.

 ## How to Integrate Imixs-Workflow

-The Imixs-Workflow engine can be integrated in different ways.
-You can run Imixs-Worklfow as a [Microservice](https://github.com/imixs/imixs-microservice) and interact with the engine through the [Imixs-Rest API](/restapi/index.html).
+The Imixs-Workflow engine is based on Jakarta EE and so it can be integrated easily into a business application by injection.
-Or you can build a Java application and embed the Workflow engine as a library.
-You can find an example on [Github](https://github.com/imixs/imixs-jsf-example).

-Let's see what the last variant looks like in your Java code:
+Let's see what this looks like in your Java code:

 	@EJB
 	private org.imixs.workflow.engine.WorkflowService workflowService;